gelatodigital/web3-functions-sdk/README.md

 }
 ```

-In certain scenarios during function execution, user intervention might be necessary.
-For instance, if a user updates task storage during its run, expecting successful Transaction execution, it may not always be guaranteed.
-Currently, there are no specific tools available to assist users in managing such cases effectively.
-One proposed solution is the use of callbacks.
-These callbacks allow users to wait for the Transaction status before updating the task storage.
-There are two types of callbacks: onFail, triggered when the transaction fails, and onSuccess, triggered when the transaction is successfully mined.

 ## Callbacks

 Callbacks allow functions to handle status of on-chain executions, so that function state can be managed accordingly.
-For instance, an update on the storage update might depend on successful on-chain execution, storage object can be updated when on-chain execution succeeds with callbacks.
 There are two callbacks that can be provided,

 > [!NOTE]
 > Callbacks are optional and their runs are accounted as normal runs, which run within plan limits.